How Much UX have You Put into Your UX Portfolio?

 - Hiring managers want to see your process work.
 Show initial sketches from your design book.
 Show your first iteration of wireframes or process flows.
 Was detailed information architecture part of your process?
 Show that too.

-- It’s very complementary to have a visual with a narrative box.
-Show me a picture of an annotated wireframe and explain what you were expecting the user to do.
+- It’s very complimentary to have a visual with a narrative box.
+Provide a picture of an annotated wireframe and explain what you were expecting the user to do.

 - As you guide the user through your process, talk about the challenges, hiccups, and speed bumps that popped up along the way.
 These random curve balls are often the elements that are harnessed to make a good project great.